-Leonard Cohen is Canada’s beloved poet, shaman, singer-songwriter and unlikely ladies’ man.
-Now 81 years old, this gentle, humble soul has produced an amazing catalog of tunes that have served as the background scores to our breaking up, making up and making out.
+Leonard Cohen was Canada’s beloved poet, shaman, singer-songwriter and unlikely ladies’ man.
+Deceased in 2016, this gentle, humble soul produced an amazing catalog of tunes that have served as the background scores to our breaking up, making up and making out.

 Montreal's Royal Victoria Hospital, now part of the McGill University Health Centre, is a massive grey structure perched on the slopes of Mount Royal.
 It was here in this grand old building, with its view of the mighty St. Lawrence River, that Leonard Norman Cohen was born on September 21, 1934.

 Leonard’s father Nathan was a high-end tailor whose store, The Freedman Company, was part of an empire founded by Leonard’s grandfather Lyon, a wealthy Montreal industrialist.
 Nathan loved formal dress suits, from his boutonnieres right down to his spats.
 This natty attire would inspire Leonard throughout his life.